ShenDezhou/Chinese-PreTrained-BERT/readme_en.md

 ```

 ### Algorithm of generating vocabulary
+The following methods are not implementations of tokenizers, as expressed.
-Furthermore, according to WP rules, an English word can be divided into several high-frequency segments.
+Furthermore, for an English word (Chinese word segmentation is the same), according to the WP rule, it can be divided into multiple high-frequency segments.
 The sample code is as follows:

 ```
 def tokenize(self, text):